-Today I’ve turned into a complete ice cream snob.
+Today I’ve turned into a complete ice-cream snob.
 I only eat the good stuff.
-OK, I still appreciate the charm of a cheap, old-fashioned soft serve at the beach on a hot summers day, but I’ll drive the extra mile to get the “extra dark chocolate” flavour from Lecce Il Gelato.
+Okay, I still appreciate the charm of a cheap, old-fashioned soft serve at the beach on a hot summer’s day, but I’ll drive the extra mile to get the “extra dark chocolate” flavour from Lecce Il Gelato.
 Yum.

 That said, I haven’t really tried my hand at making ice-cream before, seeing that it’s an art form in its own right.

 I also don’t have the right tools, because ice-cream churners can be quite expensive.
 So I couldn’t help but feel a bit confused when I saw Donna Hay make her “cheat’s ice-cream” on television as part of her “Fast, Fresh, Simple” series.
 She simply used frozen fruit and cream, and whipped up a perfectly textured soft serve from scratch in a minute.
 I simply had to try it.
 I used freshly frozen mango pieces and fresh cream, and sweetened it with a bit of extra caster sugar.
 It worked like a dream, and it couldn’t be easier.All you need is a basic food processor and a normal freezer (deep freeze) – no churning, no time, no tricks.
 This is my version of cheat’s mango ice-cream, based on Donna’s recipe.